 Sub-custody of assets of the fund may be entrusted to a third party or to a central securities depository located in Andorra or outside Andorra.
-The depositary entity must also ensure that the management company or the fund complies with all applicable laws, the regulation and prospectuses of the fund in connection with (a) the calculation procedures of the net value, issue price and reimbursement of units or shares of the fund, and (b) investment decisions of the fund and the outcome of the distribution of the fund.
-Furthermore, the depositary entity shall communicate to the AFA actions and procedures of the management company which are considered as adequate.
+The depositary entity must also ensure that the management company or the fund complies with all applicable laws, the regulation and prospectuses of the fund in connection with: (a) the calculation procedures of the net value, issue price and reimbursement of units or shares of the fund; and (b) investment decisions of the fund and the outcome of the distribution of the fund.
+Furthermore, the depositary entity shall communicate to the AFA the actions and procedures of the management company that are considered adequate.

-Under the Financial Securities Act, operative entities of the Andorran financial system, when holding the clients' assets at their disposal, shall adopt reasonable measures to protect the clients' rights over such financial instruments and funds entrusted to them, prevent their undue use and establish registers which allow each client's assets to be distinguished from their own.
+Under the Financial Securities Act, operative entities of the Andorran financial system, when holding the clients' assets at their disposal, shall adopt reasonable measures to protect the clients' rights over such financial instruments and funds entrusted to them, prevent their undue use and establish registers that allow each client's assets to be distinguished from their own.
 To do this, the clients' financial instruments and cash shall be deposited in an account or accounts apart from those in which the financial instruments and cash belonging to the entity itself are deposited, using accounts with different names in the accounting for third parties, or other measures equivalent by means of which the same level of protection for their clients' assets can be achieved.
+In this vein, the AFA has recently issued Technical Communication 7/2020, regarding the protection of consumers' assets, which expressly includes the content, means and deadlines relating to the preparation of the annual report that the external auditors have to draw up concerning the adequacy of the measures adopted by the relevant entities.